 Located on Baa Atoll, Reethi Faru Resort is made up of villas, all of which are built with natural materials.
-The manager of the hotel is gay.
-You can find out more about gay rights in the Maldives here.
-You can also find out why the Maldives is one of our most popular gay honeymoon destinations.
+Extremely welcoming to LGBT couples, this resort is an excellent choice for a first trip to the Maldives.
+The Maldives is one of our most popular gay honeymoon destinations.
 The Maldives’ crystal waters, white coral sands and coconut groves surround the resort.
 It’s an eco-friendly paradise that boasts all the luxuries you could desire.

 The resort has its own outdoor pool and stretch of white sand beach.
 There are five different restaurants to choose from serving a range of different cuisines.
 You can also make use of the gym, spa, tennis and badminton courts.
 Diving expeditions can be arranged.
 The house reef is a great spot for a bit of snorkelling.
 You may even see sharks swimming by at the pavilion restaurant.